 Clayton State University does not offer early decision or early action.

-It is not difficult to get into Clayton State University.
+Getting into Clayton State University is not difficult.
 Clayton State University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are not difficult to get into, like Clayton State University, accept up to 95% of applicants.
 Most admitted students scored at most a 1010 on the SAT and a 19 on the ACT.
 Admissions to nursing, dental hygiene programs is program moderately difficult.